SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-We have most of the building blocks for our cache, let's now jump to the metrics collection in the cache.
+We have most of the building blocks for our cache; let's now jump to the metrics collection in the cache.

 ### Measuring metrics

-At the end of the day we would like to know how our cache is behaving.
-We would like to collect at least some counter based metrics like *CacheHits*, *CacheMisses*, *KeysAdded* and *KeysDeleted* etc.
+At the end of the day, we would like to know how our cache is behaving.
+We want to collect counter-based metrics like *CacheHits*, *CacheMisses*, *KeysAdded*, *KeysDeleted* etc.

 Let's assume there are 16 such metrics that we want to collect.
-To do that, we can design a simple `ConcurrentStatsCounter` that can maintain an array of 16 entries and
+To do that, we can design a simple `ConcurrentStatsCounter` that can maintain an array of 16 entries, and
 each array element is of type `AtomicU64`.
-Every time an event happens like: a keys gets added in the cache, we go and increment its corresponding counter.
+Whenever an event happens, like a key getting added to the cache, we increment its corresponding counter.
 This approach can be represented with the following code:

 ```rust